 A Presenter is an organization that enters into agreements to provide performances or other cultural activities.
 The organization generally does not create, rehearse, cast, or have artistic control over the performance or activity.

 Applicants producing, rather than presenting, should apply to the appropriate discipline for their activities, such as Music, Theatre, Dance, or Multidisciplinary.
-If an organization is presenting and producing applicants should consider the percentage of their programming that is dedicated to presenting when deciding which disciplinary to apply to.
+If an organization is presenting and producing applicants should consider the percentage of their programming that is dedicated to presenting when deciding which discipline to apply to.

 Theatre (Community and Professional)